meiervisionlab/WadeBakerContrastReviewPaper2025/README.md

 # Measuring contrast processing in the visual system using the steady state visually evoked potential (SSVEP)

-This is the github repository that accompanies the paper "Measuring contrast processing in the visual system using the steady state visually evoked potential (SSVEP)"
+This is the github repository that accompanies the paper:

+Wade, A.R. & Baker, D.H.
+(2025).
+Measuring contrast processing in the visual system using the steady state visually evoked potential (SSVEP).
+Vision Research, 108614.

-The paper is published here: (Link to final version on Vision Research Site to be updated).
+The paper is published here: https://doi.org/10.1016/j.visres.2025.108614

 An author's copy is available from here (Link to the compiled version on Github).